MONO-1223/AURAK-CENG336-ComputerArchitectureLab/Lab 06 - Adders, and Subtractors/README.md

 --           HEX3-2 shows input A
 --           HEX1-0 shows the output sum

--- A is the input, S is the output of the sub or subtraction
+-- A is the input, S is the output of the sum or subtraction

 Library ieee;
 USE ieee.std_logic_1164.all;